We couldn't have been more mismatched, but we bonded as workaholics.

 P. was kind of the perfect combo platter, a non-committal non-stop worker in an arts journalism-adjacent field.

 Our “dates” coincided with work.
 After a quick bite, P. would take me along to nightclubs, or to stalk celebrities in places where he’d gotten tips they could be found.
-We once spent several hours sitting on a stoop across from Nell’s on a tip that a major celebrity might show up.
+We once spent several hours sitting on a stoop across from Nell’s on a tip that Prince might show up.
 We gave up around 3am and went back to P.’s place.
 Then his beeper went off.
 He jumped on his skateboard, cruising across 14th Street to get the shot.

-Walking down the aisle with my suburban Jewish salesman husband in June of 1989, I could not have predicted that a few years later I’d find myself out at all hours many nights, observing famous people and their hangers-on partying to excess — drinking, dancing, snorting things, hooking up in the shadows.
+Four years prior, walking down the aisle with my suburban Jewish salesman husband in June of 1989, I could not have predicted that a few years later I’d find myself out at all hours many nights, observing famous people and their hangers-on partying to excess — drinking, dancing, snorting things, hooking up in the shadows.
 I was both repulsed and riveted.
 I’ve never truly felt I belonged anywhere, but in the nightlife scene, that was even more pronounced.
 It provided a kind of thrill I hadn’t experienced before.

 Early on, P. suggested I bring along a reporter’s notebook.
 “Take notes,” he said.
 “Maybe get some quotes to go with my photos.”

 Suddenly I was wearing yet another hat.
-In addition to being a trade reporter, arts journalist, and aspiring essayist, I was now also a gossip reporter — a job I’d long looked down on.
+In addition to being a trade reporter, freelance arts journalist, and aspiring essayist, I was now also a gossip reporter — a job I’d long looked down on.

 P. and I packaged his photos and my reporting together and sold them to various outlets, including the Eye Page at WWD and W, the publications headquartered at the opposite end of the Fairchild newsroom on 34th Street — the publications I would eventually wend my way over to in the years to come, and where I’d eventually (long after we broke up) help P. land a full-time job.

-I’m only now realizing how much of a role my brief relationship — and longstanding friendship — with P. had in helping me break into the New York Times, and otherwise transform my career.
+I’m only now realizing how much of a role my six-month relationship — and longstanding friendship — with P. had in helping me break into the New York Times, and otherwise transform my career.